Ankuraxz/Tagonizer-1/README.md

 ```
 5. [Create an Azure resource](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-call-api) for Text Analytics.
 Afterwards, [get the key](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-call-api) generated for you to authenticate your requests.
 6. Set Environment Variable `KEY`, `ENDPOINT`, `LOCATION` with secret token/key, endpoint/base-url and location of resource respectively.
+7. [Create a Computer Vision resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesComputerVision)  in the Azure portal to get your key and endpoint.
+After it deploys, click Go to resource.
+  + You will need the key and endpoint from the resource you create to connect your application to the Computer Vision service.
+You'll paste your key and endpoint into the code below later in the quickstart.
+  + You can use the free pricing tier (F0) to try the service, and upgrade later to a paid tier for production.
+  + Save them in Environment as `VKEY` & `VENDPOINT` for both key and endpoint respectively.

 7. Run the following command to start backend at `http://localhost:8000/`
 ```bash
 $ uvicorn API.main:app --reload --host=0.0.0.0 --port=8000